CSDL-UMD/remod/README.md

 # REMOD: Relation Extraction for Modeling Online Discourse

-The following are the instructions to strictly reproduce the results cited in the paper.
+The following are the instructions to strictly reproduce the results cited in [this paper](https://arxiv.org/abs/2102.11105).

 ![Pipeline](figs/pipeline.png)